justinpage/PHP-Design-Patterns/notes/04_proxy_pattern.md

 Next, within our proxy, we define the actual logic and safe guard our instances through a slight different implementation of another pattern, the singleton pattern.
 But, for now, we will cover the logic behind the proxy.
-When the Cart Proxy us used by another object, we are using a new instance or a recently created instance of a cart.
+When the Cart Proxy is used by another object, we are using a new instance or a recently created instance of a cart.
 Notice that we check to make sure that the shopping cart is empty.
 If it is, we create a new instance.
 From here, we could use a gateway pattern to further abstract the implementation of the interface itself.